yongjejeon/SweetVioletWeb/README.md

 ## Project Description

-The Sweet Violet Meal Planner enables users to personalize meal plans based on their preferences.
+The Mood Meals Meal Planner enables users to personalize meal plans based on their preferences.
 After setting preferences like meal types, dietary restrictions, and health goals, users generate a weekly meal plan that displays the average nutritional values (e.g., calories, carbs, protein, fat) and includes an option to view more detailed nutritional information.

 The application includes the following key pages:
 - **Preferences Page**: Collects user preferences for meal types, dietary restrictions, health goals, and personal details like weight and height.